 At the midpoint of the probationary period of a faculty member on the tenure track, the faculty member will receive a more thorough midpoint review addressing progress toward tenure based on established performance expectations.
 This normally occurs at the end of the third year of a six-year probationary period.
 The promotion and tenure committee of the department (or school or division or Library) will meet, review the performance record of the faculty member, and make a recommendation to the chair or director.
-Based on this recommendation, and his or her own observations, the chair or director will write a midpoint evaluation report, indicating one of the following possibilities:
+Based on this recommendation and his or her own observations, the chair or director will write a midpoint evaluation report and submit it to the dean and Provost (with a copy to the faculty member), indicating one of the following possibilities:

 - 1. The faculty member's performance is strong in all areas.
 Areas of particular strength may be enumerated and detailed.
 Progress toward tenure requires that present performance levels be maintained. - 2.
 The faculty member's performance is strong overall, but includes areas of weakness, which must be enumerated and detailed.
 Progress toward tenure requires that these weaknesses be addressed.
-Specific suggestions for improvement should be included as appropriate. - 3.
-The faculty member's performance is not sufficient to indicate any realistic possibility of tenure.
+Specific suggestions for improvement should be included as appropriate.

+3. The faculty member's performance is not sufficient to indicate any realistic possibility of tenure.
 The faculty member should be offered a terminal contract.